mlavi/kastendevhub/_drafts/ChangedBlockTracking.md

 #  Accelerating Data Protection with Changed Block Tracking

 When IT, virtualization, backup, storage, and operations teams explore Kubernetes, they compare storage and data protection capabilities with traditional bare metal and virtual machine (VM) facilities.
 Because cloud native architecture is inherently distributed, API-driven, and loosely coupled, cloud native operations require new tooling and skills to achieve the same disaster recovery (DR) business outcomes.
-While many cloud native storage benefits are impressive, one critical area is still missing: Changed block tracking (CBT).
+While many cloud native storage benefits are impressive, one critical area is still missing: Changed Block Tracking (CBT).

 In the simplest case, CBT improves [backup efficiency](https://en.wikipedia.org/wiki/Incremental_backup) by finding and transmitting only the difference between what currently lives in storage and the most recent backup image.
 CBT can find that there has been little to no change since the last backup and make a nearly instantaneous new backup with minimal consumption of time, CPU, memory, and storage.
 Making backup windows short and lightweight also helps organizations perform backups at an increased frequency, which reduces the recovery point objectives (RPOs), or the amount of data loss incurred.